Cross-country skiing in Davos Klosters

 What was the reason for its opening?

-I’ve been working in the Davos High Alpine Hospital for almost two years.
+I’ve been working in the Davos High Alpine Hospital for several years.
 Most of my patients have done no exercise for some time.
 It’s essential to find out in therapy which type of sport they most enjoy.
 Cross-country skiing is ideal which is why I campaigned for the “Heart Trail”.

 From around what stage do you see initial training success?